The exercise program for a healthy and pain-free back

 1. A correct sitting posture

-Sitting for a long time in the same way is an important risk for lower back pain.
-Especially if you adopt the wrong posture.
+Sitting for a long time in the same way is an important risk for backache.
+Especially if you adopt the poor posture.
 The advice is to adopt an active, not over-bent position of the back.
 However difficult that may sometimes be for you.
 In addition, support at a low level in the back is wise.
 Do you have a seated job?
 Then change your posture regularly.
 Take a break from time to time.

 sitting position for a heathy back